 9. When or how have you shown leadership?

-You don’t have to have gone to the state championships your freshman year for an accomplishment to say something about you.
-More than how "major" an achievement appears by external metrics, it's the work you put in that's impressive to the admissions counselors.
+You don’t have to have won a state championship in a given activity for an accomplishment to say something about you.
+More than how "big" an achievement appears by external metrics, it's the work you put in that's impressive to the admissions counselors.
 Not everything you want to do in life (and college) will come easily to you.
-In fact, even if you were more or less born with a "natural" talent, you'll still only improve at that thing through hard work.
-What shows your character is how you roll up your sleeves and embrace the challenge—especially when success is not guaranteed and you had to take a risk.
+In fact, even if you were truly born with a "natural" genius for something, you'll still only get better at that thing through hard work.
+What shows your character is how you put your nose to the grindstone and embrace the challenge—especially when success was not guaranteed and you had to take a risk.

 10. What was the best experience you've ever had?
 Why was this the "best"?